This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Chiang Mai accommodation

-We have visited Chiang Mai several times in the past few years and have twice stayed at the gorgeous 99 The Heritage Hotel.
+We have visited Chiang Mai several times in the past few years and have stayed at the gorgeous 99 The Heritage Hotel. three times.
 This 4 star boutique hotel is set in a colonial building in the old town just across the street from the epic Wat Phra Singh temple and a short walk away from the weekly Sunday Walking market (more on this later).
 The rooms are beautifully decorated and facilities include an outdoor pool, fun group activity classes and complimentary snacks and drinks.

 Here are some other accommodation suggestions for all budgets: